uncw-library/archivesspace-docker/README.md

 ```

 ### To clear the db
-1) place a recent good archivesspace sqldump into ./sql
+1) (optional) place a recent good archivesspace sqldump into ./sql

 2)  ```
     docker compose down